pensjonatus/pensjonatus/src/content/posts/midnight-games.md

 ---

 It was late.
 I think it was about midnight when I finished work.
-I closed my laptop lid, my mind still full of images of car dashboards.
+I closed my laptop, my mind still full of images of car dashboards.
 I am a designer and my job is to be creative.
 Well, not really.
 My job is to give executives options, and I work for a wannabe Steve Jobs who wants to revolutionize the car industry.

 But enough about that.
 It was midnight when I finished, the house was dark.
 I never got around to turning the lights on, having worked all day.
 I was sitting